PA Media

-PA Media (formerly the Press Association) is a multimedia news agency, and the national news agency of the United Kingdom and Ireland.
+PA Media (formerly the Press Association) is a multimedia news agency.
 It is part of PA Media Group Limited, a private company with 26 shareholders, most of whom are national and regional newspaper publishers.
 The biggest shareholders include the Daily Mail and General Trust, News UK, and Informa.

-PA Media Group also encompasses Globelynx, which provides TV-ready remotely monitored camera systems for corporate clients to connect with TV news broadcasters in the UK and worldwide; TNR, a specialist communications consultancy; Sticky Content, a digital copywriting and content strategy agency; and StreamAMG, a video streaming business.
+PA Media Group also encompasses Globelynx, which provides TV-ready remotely monitored camera systems for corporate clients to connect with TV news broadcasters in the UK and worldwide; TNR, a specialist communications consultancy; Sticky, a digital copywriting and content strategy agency; and StreamAMG, a video streaming business.
 The group's photography arm, PA Images, has a portfolio comprising more than 20 million photographs online and around 10 million in physical archives dating back 150 years.

 History

 Founded in 1868 by a group of provincial newspaper proprietors, the PA provides a London-based service of news-collecting and reporting from around the United Kingdom.
 The news agency's founders sought to produce a more accurate and reliable alternative to the monopoly service of the telegraph companies.

-In January 1870 the agency moved from temporary offices into new headquarters at Wine Office Court, off Fleet Street.
-At 5am on Saturday 5 February 1870, its first press telegram was transmitted.
+In January 1870 the agency moved from temporary offices into new headquarters at 7 Wine Office Court, off Fleet Street.
+At 5 a.m. on Saturday 5 February 1870, its first press telegram was transmitted.
 The agency's first Editor-in-Chief was Arthur Cranfield, appointed in 1926.

 In 1995, PA moved from Fleet Street to Vauxhall Bridge Road, enabling the company to rapidly expand its output particularly in the sports and new media divisions.

 The Press Association launched the Ananova news website in 2000.
 Ananova was then sold to Orange.